How to Engrave a Dog Tag – The 6 Best Methods Explained

 What you need for laser engraving a dog tag:

-Step 1: Create or select a design
+Step 1: Create or select design

-Step 2: Clean the surface of the brand
+Step 2: Clean the tag surface

 Remove dust, oil, or fingerprints to ensure a clean engraving.

-Step 3: Securely fix the brand
+Step 3: Securely fix the tag

 Step 4: Adjust laser settings

-Step 5: Check the engraving area
+Step 5: Check engraving area

 Step 6: Start engraving